nejckrmelj/domoticz-pi-smarthome/README.md

 ### Clone Repo With Git Sparse Checkout

-To clone only specific folder (e.g. on the Rapsberry Pi you only need a software folder) use git sparse checkout
+To clone only specific folder (e.g. on the Rapsberry Pi you only need a software folder) use git sparse: checkout

 1. Init repository localy with `git init` and `git remote add origin [repo url]`

 2. Init git sparse checkout `git sparse-checkout init --cone`

-3. Specify folder to pull with `git sparse-checkout set [folder name]`
+3. Specify folder to pull `git sparse-checkout set [folder name]`